Work Missed During the Term

 In all other cases of work missed during the term, permission to make up course work must be secured directly from the instructor of the course, since the instructor is the only person who can decide, in the context of the nature and requirements of the course, whether such permission is appropriate.

-It is important for an instructor to know that his or her authority to give permission to make up late or missing work does not extend beyond the end of the term.
+It is important for instructors to know that their authority to give permission to make up late or missing work does not extend beyond the end of the term.
 Permission to submit work still incomplete at the end of the term may be granted only by a student’s residential college dean.
 See Work Incomplete at the End of Term.